sdardery/NSX_Security-Policy_Cloner/README.md

 2- Open Export CSV file and take the security policy paths of those policies you want to clone and paste them in policies.txt (Ive included examples in the txt file).

-3- Run the PS1 script from powershell (Make sure the file is unblocked : from Powershell run --> Unblock-File -Path "C:\Path\To\NSX-Security_Policy-Cloner.ps1")
+3- Run the PS1 script from powershell (Make sure the file is unblocked once downloaded from powershell : right click on the ps1 file and go to properties and tick on unblock that appears in the General tab)

 4- The script will  ask you to authenticate both source and Destination NSX.